gajus/slonik/.README/VALUE_PLACEHOLDERS.md

 ```

-The second parameter of the `sql.raw` can be used to bind values, e.g.
+The second parameter of the `sql.raw` can be used to bind [positional parameter](https://www.postgresql.org/docs/current/sql-expressions.html#SQL-EXPRESSIONS-PARAMETERS-POSITIONAL) values, e.g.

 ```js
 sql`